DRAWING OUT THE VOTE

 Where To Get A Peachbutton

 Everyone loves a peachbutton!
-Buttons (& posters!) were handed out at polling locations, parks, grocery stores, community centers, and venues across the state.
+Buttons (& posters!) were handed out at polling locations, parks, grocery stores, community centers, and venues across Georgia.
 Check back here for future button hand-out locations!

 Take a selfie & tag your #peachbutton!

 Creative Action Election Guide

 Interested in creative action?
 Check out our Creative Action Election Guide for more info about ways to support voter turnout and be engaged with GA elections!
 We updated the guide throughout the 2020-2021 election season, and it includes helpful tips on approaching voter mobilization more broadly.

 Want a digital button?